-So when a bunch of photo friends stated awhile back that they were leaving Facebook for the “much better experience” with Instagram, I just wondered for how long would that “much better experience” would last.
-Well it appears that it was not for long.
-So I was not surprise and just wondering just how long until Facebook made Instagram another Facebook type money making (for them) platform.
+So when a bunch of photo friends stated awhile back that they were leaving Facebook for the “much better experience” with Instagram, I just wondered for how long would that “much better experience” last.
+Well it now appears that it was not for very long.
+So I was just wondering just how long it would take until Facebook made Instagram another Facebook type money making (for them) platform.

-I was late to Instagram (two years ago? @douglasstockdale) and in anticipation of these pending changes, I have been using my personal Instagram to provide some visibility of my in- process projects to get a little reader feedback.
-Such that I am now posting my Memory Pods project.
+I was late to Instagram (two years ago? @douglasstockdale) and in anticipation of these pending changes, I have been using my personal Instagram to provide some visibility of my in-process projects to get a little reader feedback.
+Currently I am posting my Memory Pods project.
 I am more apt to get “likes” or feedback on Instagram and in the short time that I have been on Instagram, I have more followers than the ten years photo-blogging here (my PhotoBook Journal is a totally different experience with a huge following that dwarfs my personal Instagram following).

 So for me I do not see any changes to how I use my personal Instagram or how we published our photobook articles on the PhotoBook Journal Instagram account (@thephotobookjournal).
 I do not anticipate any pro assignments from Instagram and perhaps I will gain some artistic visibility (did create the opportunity to be featured on VoyageLA: Life and Art with Douglas Stockdale)

-So if you really don’t like the current Facebook, you will soon find yourself really dissatisfied with the changes in Instagram.
-So start a blog (or get back to the blog you had eight or so years ago) or tune up your web site.
-You will get more bang for your buck.
+So if you really don’t like the current Facebook I am guessing you will soon find yourself really dissatisfied with the changes in Instagram.
+So start a blog (or get back to the blog you had five or so years ago) or tune up your web site.
+You really will get more bang for your buck.